 22. Boy Missing (2016) [Secuestro]

-A crime thriller centred around a boy named Victor, who is found roaming the streets by the law enforcement agencies, and who is deaf and mute.
+‘Boy Missing’ is a crime thriller centered around a boy named Victor, who is found roaming on the streets by the law enforcement agencies, and who is deaf and mute.
 Turns out, he’s the son of one of the leading attorneys named Patricia.
-Victor then tells the police that he had been kidnapped by a man while going to school but he divulges no other details.
+Victor then tells the police that he was kidnapped by a man while going to school but he divulges no other details.
 The police detain a man who is the prime suspect, with an eight months pregnant wife, but has to release him citing lack of evidence.
 Patricia has to pull some strings by uniting with her ex-lover in order to bring the culprit to justice.
 ‘Boy Missing’ was widely appreciated for its dark undertone and the edge-of-the-seat experience.

 Read More: Best Disaster Movies on Netflix

 21. The Invisible Guardian (2017) [El guardián invisible]

 Yet another thriller on this list, ‘The Invisible Guardian’ is the story of Amaia Salazar, a police inspector in Navarra, Spain, who was a former FBI agent.
 Despite her reluctance, she has to return to her hometown of Baztan, where a naked body of a 13-year-old girl has been found, with pieces of evidence that look similar to another murder that had taken place a few weeks ago.
 Apparently, Amaia’s place of birth has forever been riddled with superstitious rituals, cult practices and amid her fear that there might be a serial killer at it because a few more bodies are found.
 Her past is of no comfort either, as she had faced similar trauma as a child and her suspicion lies too close to her than she realizes.
 Not a nail-biting experience, however, ‘The Invisible Guardian’ somewhat appears like ‘Hannibal’ – the TV series.